TECHNOLOGY

 The design processes TLCU use are:

-• The team uses that mold as a base to then create a personalised device
+The team uses that foam positive as a base to then create a personalised device